 OKRs are clearly not supposed to be a performance management tool.
 There should never be a direct connection between OKR achievement and compensation or bonus.
-However it´s an excellent source to do continious feedback loops with your direct reports.
+However it's an excellent source to do continuous feedback loops with your direct reports.
 The blended results of these ongoing and regular feedback loops are great indicators for a later performance evaluation, e.g. during your yearly performance and development talks.

-If a team manager is not able to manage and plan his ressources based on key priorities within his OKRs, he will be probably missing most of his OKRs regularly.
-As these are his own OKRs, he´ll be probably recognizing anyway that there´s something wrong.
+If a team manager is not able to manage and plan his resources based on key priorities within his OKRs, he will be probably missing most of his OKRs regularly.
+As these are his own OKRs, he will be probably recognising anyway that there's something wrong.
 Also your regular feedback meetings will be focusing on this obvious weakness and you can find ways to help him improve.
 So, supposing you then have a year-end performance and development meeting, this „contribution“ indicator will be evaluated rather weak.

-Also, don´t underestimate the power of „peer pressure“.
+Also, don't underestimate the power of „peer pressure“.
 OKR´s transparency is the trigger that Underperformers will start to feel uncomfortable.
-They are aware that their peers and collegues recognize that they are contributing less to the overall success.
+They are aware that their peers and colleagues recognise that they are contributing less to the overall success.